joarreola/ETAMessages/README.md

     - Add viewWillAppear() override.
 Add delegate for local notifications.
     - Set pollManager.messagesVC property to self to instantiate PseudoNotificationsViewController.
+    - Change Food button to Simulate add IBAction to mobilitySumulation.
+Add support for mobility-simulation.
+Remove reseting of poll_enabled.

 - What is the project supposed to do?